danielkorkin/fabricpy/docs/index.rst

 Quick Start
 -----------

-Here's a simple example of creating a mod with FabricPy:
+Here's a simple example of creating a mod with fabricpy:

 .. code-block:: python